 7. Venkatraman Radhakrishnan

-Born on the 18th of May in 1829 at Tondaripet, Venkatraman Radhakrishnan was a well-known space scientist and also a member of “Royal Swedish Academy of Sciences”.
-He was an Astrophysicist and he worked in the field of design and fabrication of sailboats and light weighted aircrafts.
+Born on the 18th of May in 1829 at Tondaripet, Venkatraman Radhakrishnan was a well-known space scientist and also a member of the “Royal Swedish Academy of Sciences”.
+He was an Astrophysicist and he worked in the field of design and fabrication of sailboats and light-weighted aircraft.